motokinaru/LENOHA-medical-dialog/README.md

 Disclaimer
 This system is intended for research purposes only and is not approved for any clinical decision-making or patient diagnosis.

+Note: Due to ethical and privacy considerations, the FAQ data and test datasets used in this project are not publicly available.
+Researchers interested in accessing the datasets may contact the corresponding author under appropriate agreements.